- WHY WOULD YOU EVEN STAY IN A HOSTEL?

 Apart from meeting people, another good reason for staying in budget hostels is just that – cheap accommodation.
 Hotel costs can add up quickly and you may end up economizing on food and experiences just to pay for your hotel room.
 I do feel the urge to splurge once in a while and stay in a luxury hotel, but if I’m spending most of my time sightseeing and using my room only to sleep for a few hours each night, it just doesn’t make sense to pay through the nose for a bed.
 Let’s hear it for “cheap digs”!

-The cost of hostels in Europe (where they are a preferred accommodation for women travelers) varies widely depending on the type of hostel, its location and the extras included.
-You can find a single bed in a dormitory-style room for as little as US$15 a night, while the $20-$30 range is more common.
-If you opt for a private room, expect to pay between $50-$120 a night.
+The cost of hostels in Europe (where they are a preferred accommodation for women travelers) varies widely depending on the type of hostel, its location and the extras included – but they are great for budget travel.
+Hostels offer a single bed in dorm rooms for as little as US$15 a night, while the $20-$30 range is more common.
+If you opt for a private room, expect an extra cost, between $50-$120 a night.
 If you can manage with a mere bunk bed, hostels make great budget accommodation.
-(If you want to plan your budget ahead of time, visit Hostelbookers or similar hostel booking sites and do a search for your destination city to see average prices.)
+(If you want to plan your budget ahead of time, visit a hostel booking site like Hostelbookers or Hostelz and do a search for your destination city to see average prices.)

 If the hostel horror stories you’ve heard come creeping into your mind, try to push them away.
 You know the ones I mean – the adventures of sharing a bathroom with a crowd, sleeping on one of six bunk beds (the top one if you’re truly unlucky), or feeling music vibrate through the walls at 2am.